nmparfait/react-native-app/README.md

-## Réaliser une application mobile qui permettent de contrôler et de superviser des objets intelligents.
-## Rechercher de l’information technique sur Internet.

-Nous nous sommes basés sur cette reference pour reussir la connection.
+## Realize a mobile application that allows to control and supervise smart objects.
+## Search for technical information on the Internet.

+We based ourselves on this reference to succeed in the connection.

 https://www.emqx.com/en/blog/how-to-use-mqtt-in-react-native

-il s'agit d'une bibliothèque cliente MQTT pour React Native.
-Il utilise des bibliothèques client MQTT natives et les expose via une interface Javascript unifiée.
-Il existe quelques autres bibliothèques React Native MQTT, mais elles ne semblent pas fonctionner comme prévu ou ne prennent pas en charge les configurations TLS plus avancées.

-npm install @react-native-async-storage/async-storage @rneui/base @rneui/themed
+this is an MQTT client library for React Native.
+It uses native MQTT client libraries and exposes them through a unified JavaScript interface.
+There are a few other React Native MQTT libraries, but they don't seem to work as expected or don't support TLS configurations more advanced. npm install @react-native-async-storage/async-storage @rneui/base @rneui/themed

 ### Install the MQTT client module